RahulSDeshpande/tyriar.github.io/_posts/2014-03-03-xml-sitemaps.md

 ---
 layout      : post
 title       : XML sitemaps
+draft : 1
-tags        : [Accessibility, GitHub, HTML, SEO] preview     : socialimage : primarytag  : Jekyll
+tags        : [Accessibility, GitHub, HTML, SEO, XML] preview     : /images/2014/03/03/sitemap.svg socialimage : /images/2014/03/03/sitemap.png
+primarytag  : Jekyll
-intro       : This post explains the what XML sitemaps are, why they're useful and how to make one.
+intro       : This post explains what XML sitemaps are, why they're useful and how to make one.
 ---

+{% include post-image.html class="right-col" alt="A collection of linked nodes" src="/images/2014/03/03/sitemap.svg" %}

-## What are they?
+## What is an XML sitemap?

-An [XML sitemap][4] is a file that helps better inform search engines on how to crawl and index a web site.
+An [XML sitemap][4] is a file that helps better inform search engines about how to crawl and index a web site.
 Google, Yahoo! and Bing all recommend the use of an XML sitemap to improve crawling.

 This article looks at the current version of the [sitemap protocol][5], 0.90.